fvaleri/strimzi-debugging/sessions/003/README.md

 ---
 ### Example: schema registry in action

-First, we [deploy the Strimzi Cluster Operator and Kafka cluster](/sessions/001), and set the external listener.
+First, [deploy the Strimzi Cluster Operator and Kafka cluster](/sessions/001), and set the external listener.
 Then, we deploy the Service Registry instance with the in-memory storage system.

 ```sh